 STAGE 1 | The first plane of development

-We offer a choice of:
+Days of attendance – we offer a choice of:

-Out of school hours care at the preschool campus:
+Extended hours care at the Preschool Campus:

 Between the ages of two and a half and four and a half is when most of your child’s intelligence and social characteristics will be formed.
 This is also when your child is most receptive, curious, and excited about exploring the world around him or her.
 A Montessori classroom nurtures that excitement and curiosity by offering a variety of materials to stimulate and intrigue your child.